Differentially Private Boxplots: Simulation details and additional results

 \subsection{Single boxplot estimation}

-This section presents more details on the simulation study described in \ref{sec::sim-study}.
-We simulated data from five distributions, each with mean 0 and variance 1: standard normal distribution (\texttt{normal}), skew normal distribution with scale parameter 20 (\texttt{skew}), uniform distribution with interval $[-\sqrt{3},\sqrt{3}]$ (\texttt{uniform}), a normalized and mean-centered version of the beta distribution with $\alpha = \beta = 2$ (\texttt{beta}), and normalized and mean-centered empirical distribution of data from 2019 NY airbnb listing prices sampled without replacement.
+This section presents more details on the simulation study described in Section \ref{sec::sim-study}.
+We simulated data from five distributions, each with mean 0 and variance 1: standard normal distribution (\texttt{normal}), skew normal distribution with scale parameter 20 (\texttt{skew}), uniform distribution with interval $[-\sqrt{3},\sqrt{3}]$ (\texttt{uniform}), a normalized and mean-centered version of the beta distribution with $\alpha = \beta_n = 2$ (\texttt{beta}), and normalized and mean-centered empirical distribution generated from 2019 NY airbnb listing prices.
 We considered sample sizes of $n \in \{1000, 3500, 10000, 35000, 100000\}$ and privacy budgets of $\epsilon\in\{0.5, 1,5,10\}$.
-Each scenario was simulated 1000 times leading to simulated data vectors $\mathbf{X}_n$.
-For each generated dataset, we computed both the non-private boxplots $B(\mathbf{X}_n)=B(\hat\nu)$.
+Each scenario was simulated 1000 times, leading to simulated data vectors $\mathbf{X}_n$.
+For each generated dataset, we computed both the non-private boxplot $B(\mathbf{X}_n)=B(\hat\nu)$ and the population boxplot.
 We also calculated differentially private boxplots $\tilde B(\mathbf{X}_n,\epsilon)$ using each of the methods.
-We then quantified boxplot distances against location, scale, skewness, and tails metrics between the differentially private boxplots and their corresponding population boxplots.
-We also calculated the \texttt{oracle} distance between the sample non-private boxplot and the population boxplot.
-Figures \ref{fig:app_single_eps} and \ref{fig:app_single_methods} give a more detailed overview of the results from this simulation study.
+Figure \ref{fig:app_epsilon05} and Figure \ref{fig:app_epsilon5} are analogous to Figure 1 in the manuscript, except under $\epsilon=0.5$ and $\epsilon=5$, respectively.
+As anticipated, the performance of all methods decreases with lower $\epsilon$ values, and increases with higher $\epsilon$ values, reflecting the trade-off between privacy and accuracy.
+However, the variation in performance is marginal in most of the cases, and the same conclusions as those given in Section \ref{sec::sim-study} hold across both privacy levels.
+In addition, we present Figures \ref{fig:app_single_eps} and \ref{fig:app_single_methods}, which give a comprehensive summary of the results for \texttt{DPBoxplot} from this simulation study.